FusionAuth/fusionauth-site/site/_posts/2020-11-13-securing-flutter-oauth.md

 If everything is configured properly, we will see the following result in our terminal window:

-pic TBD from him
+{% include _image.liquid src="/assets/img/blogs/securing-flutter-app/flutter-doctor-output.png" alt="Output of the flutter doctor command." class="img-fluid" figure=false %}

-If you didn't see the above messages, please review the [more detailed installation instructions]((https://flutter.dev/docs/get-started/install) on the Flutter site.
+If you didn't see the above messages, please review the [more detailed installation instructions](https://flutter.dev/docs/get-started/install) on the Flutter site.

 Note that Flutter depends on iOS and/or Android development environments being installed.
 Doing so is beyond the scope of this tutorial, however.
 If you need to do that, please consult the platform installation instructions for Android or iOS as appropriate.